apache/trafficcontrol/docs/source/admin/traffic_ops/using.rst

 Generate Keys
 -------------
-Generate Keys will generate DNSSEC keys for the CDN TLD as well as for each Delivery Service in the CDN.
-It is important to note that this button will create a new KSK for the TLD and, therefore, a new DS Record.
+Generate Keys will generate DNSSEC keys for the CDN TLD as well as for each :term:`Delivery Service` in the CDN.
+It is important to note that this button will create a new :abbr:`KSK (Key Signing Key)` for the TLD and, therefore, a new DS Record.
 Any time a new DS Record is created, it will need to be added to the parent zone of the TLD in order for DNSSEC to work properly.
 When a user clicks the **Generate Keys** button, they will be presented with a screen with the following fields:

 - **CDN:** This is not editable and displays the CDN for which keys will be generated
-- **ZSK Expiration (Days):**  Sets how long (in days) the Zone Signing Key will be valid for the CDN and associated Delivery Services.
+- **ZSK Expiration (Days):**  Sets how long (in days) the Zone Signing Key will be valid for the CDN and associated :term:`Delivery Service`\ s.
 The default is 30 days.
-- **KSK Expiration (Days):**  Sets how long (in days) the Key Signing Key will be valid for the CDN and associated Delivery Services.
+- **KSK Expiration (Days):**  Sets how long (in days) the Key Signing Key will be valid for the CDN and associated :term:`Delivery Service`\ s.
 The default is 365 days.
 - **Effective Date (GMT):** The time from which the new keys will be active.
 Traffic Router will use this value to determine when to start signing with the new keys and stop signing with the old keys.

 Once these fields have been correctly entered, a user can click Generate Keys.
 The user will be presented with a confirmation screen to help them understand the impact of generating the keys.
 If a user confirms, the keys will be generated and stored in Traffic Vault.

 Regenerate KSK
 --------------
-Regenerate KSK will create a new Key Signing Key for the CDN TLD.
+Regenerate :abbr:`KSK (Key Signing Key)` will create a new Key Signing Key for the CDN TLD.
 A new DS Record will also be generated and need to be put into the parent zone in order for DNSSEC to work correctly.
 The **Regenerate KSK** button is only available if keys have already been generated for a CDN.
-The intent of the button is to provide a mechanism for generating a new KSK when a previous one expires or if necessary for other reasons such as a security breach.
-When a user goes to generate a new KSK they are presented with a screen with the following options:
+The intent of the button is to provide a mechanism for generating a new :abbr:`KSK (Key Signing Key)` when a previous one expires or if necessary for other reasons such as a security breach.
+When a user goes to generate a new :abbr:`KSK (Key Signing Key)` they are presented with a screen with the following options:

 :CDN: This is not editable and displays the CDN for which keys will be generated
-:KSK Expiration (Days): Sets how long (in days) the Key Signing Key will be valid for the CDN and associated Delivery Services.
+:KSK Expiration (Days): Sets how long (in days) the Key Signing Key will be valid for the CDN and associated :term:`Delivery Service`\ s.
 The default is 365 days.
-:Effective Date (GMT): The time from which the new KSK and DS Record will be active.
-Since generating a new KSK will generate a new DS Record that needs to be added to the parent zone, it is very important to make sure that an effective date is chosen that allows for time to get the DS Record into the parent zone.
+:Effective Date (GMT): The time from which the new :abbr:`KSK (Key Signing Key)` and DS Record will be active.
+Since generating a new :abbr:`KSK (Key Signing Key)` will generate a new DS Record that needs to be added to the parent zone, it is very important to make sure that an effective date is chosen that allows for time to get the DS Record into the parent zone.
 Failure to get the new DS Record into the parent zone in time could result in DNSSEC errors when Traffic Router tries to sign responses.

 Once these fields have been correctly entered, a user can click Generate KSK.
 The user will be presented with a confirmation screen to help them understand the impact of generating the KSK.
-If a user confirms, the KSK will be generated and stored in Traffic Vault.
+If a user confirms, the :abbr:`KSK (Key Signing Key)` will be generated and stored in Traffic Vault.

-Additionally, Traffic Ops also performs some systematic management of DNSSEC keys.
-This management is necessary to help keep keys in sync for Delivery Services in a CDN as well as to make sure keys do not expire without human intervention.
+Additionally, Traffic Ops also performs some systematic management of :abbr:`DNSSEC (DNS Security Extensions)` keys.
+This management is necessary to help keep keys in sync for :term:`Delivery Service`\ s in a CDN as well as to make sure keys do not expire without human intervention.

 Generation of keys for new Delivery Services
 --------------------------------------------
-If a new Delivery Service is created and added to a CDN that has DNSSEC enabled, Traffic Ops will create DNSSEC keys for the Delivery Service and store them in Traffic Vault.
+If a new :term:`Delivery Service` is created and added to a CDN that has :abbr:`DNSSEC (DNS Security Extensions)` enabled, Traffic Ops will create :abbr:`DNSSEC (DNS Security Extensions)` keys for the :term:`Delivery Service` and store them in Traffic Vault.

 Regeneration of expiring keys for a Delivery Service
 ----------------------------------------------------
-Traffic Ops has a process, controlled by cron, to check for expired or expiring keys and re-generate them.
+Traffic Ops has a process, controlled by :manpage:`cron(8)`, to check for expired or expiring keys and re-generate them.
 The process runs at 5 minute intervals to check and see if keys are expired or close to expiring (withing 10 minutes by default).
-If keys are expired for a Delivery Service, traffic ops will regenerate new keys and store them in Traffic Vault.
-This process is the same for the CDN TLD ZSK, however Traffic Ops will not re-generate the CDN TLD KSK systematically.
-The reason is that when a KSK is regenerated for the CDN TLD then a new DS Record will also be created.
-The new DS Record needs to be added to the parent zone before Traffic Router attempts to sign with the new KSK in order for DNSSEC to work correctly.
-Therefore, management of the KSK needs to be a manual process.
+If keys are expired for a :term:`Delivery Service`, Traffic Ops will regenerate new keys and store them in Traffic Vault.
+This process is the same for the CDN :abbr:`TLD (Top-Level Domain)` :abbr:`ZSK (Zone Signing Key)`, however Traffic Ops will not re-generate the CDN :abbr:`TLD (Top-Level Domain)` :abbr:`KSK (Key Signing Key)` systematically.
+The reason is that when a :abbr:`KSK (Key Signing Key)` is regenerated for the CDN :abbr:`TLD (Top-Level Domain)` then a new DS Record will also be created.
+The new DS Record needs to be added to the parent zone before Traffic Router attempts to sign with the new :abbr:`KSK (Key Signing Key)` in order for :abbr:`DNSSEC (DNS Security Extensions)` to work correctly.
+Therefore, management of the :abbr:`KSK (Key Signing Key)` needs to be a manual process.